SeanHollen/How-Java-Is-Verbose/README.md

 People love to have to Java.
 One of the most common reasons people give for disliking it is that it is "verbose."
-I will explain why people think this, through the various features that make the language so verbose.
+I will explain why people think this.
+I will go over various features that make the language needlessly verbose.

 1. [Boilerplate](#boilerplate)
 2. [Import Statements](#import-statements)